yehiazeaiter/SAS25A_ENSEA_PROJET_S6/how to guides/ultrasonic.md

 ```

 ## Use
-As you may have noticed, the constantly update variable "distance_cm" is declared as global, therefore you can use it anywhere in the project, you should simply call it in the .c file you're going to use it in, by typing "extern float distance_cm;"
+As you may have noticed, the constantly update variable "distance_cm" is declared as global, therefore you can use it anywhere in the project, you should simply call it in the .c file you're going to use it in, by typing `extern float distance_cm;` .

 I suggest you try to apply that by writing a simple code that makes a LED light up when an object is detected at 10 cm.
 Otherwise you can try to print the constantly updated values of the distance in a terminal.